sulaman0/elysium-docs/docs/node-operator/validator-node.md

 | `--unsafe-rpc-external` | Listens to all RPC interfaces.
 This option is the same as `--rpc-external`.
 | `--validator` | Starts the node with the authority role and enables it to actively participate in any consensus task that it can (for example, depending on availability of local keys).
 | `-V`, `--version` | Displays version information.
-| `--ws-external` | Listens to all Websocket interfaces.
-By default, the node only listens locally.
-Keep in mind that not all RPC methods are safe to be exposed publicly.
-You can use an RPC proxy server to filter out dangerous methods.
-You can use `--unsafe-ws-external` to suppress the warning if you understand the risks.

 ### Options